-Withdrawing money early from your 401(k) will result in a penalty for most people and should only be done under the most extreme circumstances.
-Early withdrawal, even “hardship withdrawals” are usually subject to a 10% penalty from the IRS and also taxed as ordinary income.
+Withdrawing money early from your 401(k) generally results in a penalty for most people.
+Early withdrawals, even “hardship withdrawals” are usually subject to a 10% penalty from the IRS and withdrawals are taxed as ordinary income.
 Provided you pay back the funds within five years, you may borrow from your 401(k) to fund a first time purchase of a primary residence or to pay for your children’s education.
 Your individual situation may vary.
 You should consult a tax adviser if considering early withdrawals.
-Withdrawal penalties end at age 59.5.
+Withdrawal penalties typically end at age 59.5.

-Likely as soon as possible.
-For most people, that means whenever you retire or leave your employer.
-You can open a new 401(k) at a new employer and have multiple tax-deferred accounts (you can have 401(k)s and IRAs simultaneously at any point).
+Many people consider 401(K) rollovers whenever they retire or leave their employer.
+Depending on the employer and the requirements of their retirement plans, you may be able to open a new 401(k) with your new employer and have multiple tax-deferred accounts (workers generally can have 401(k)s and IRAs simultaneously at any point).

-IRAs have the same tax structure as 401(k)s but they are individual and thus not offered through your employer.
-A downside is lower contribution limits (but if your new employer offers a 401(k) program, you can just open another account and reap the benefits of both).
-Another downside is the fear some feel at having to manage on their own or hire a professional manager.
+Traditional IRAs have the same tax treatment as traditional 401(k)s but they are established by individuals and thus not offered through employers.
+A downside is lower contribution limits (but if your new employer offers a 401(k) program, you may be able to reap the benefits of both).
+Another potential downside is the increased responsibility some feel about having to manage their own investments or hire a professional manager.

-There are two methods for rolling your 401(k) into an IRA if your plan permits it.
-Please be sure to check with your 401(k) plan administrator.
+There are two methods for rolling your 401(k) into an IRA if your plan permits it.i Please be sure to check with your 401(k) plan administrator.

-Since starting our Private Client Group in 1995 we have literally assisted clients with thousands of 401(k) rollovers.
-We ensure the process is seamless by staffing a team of rollover operational specialists, helping conduct an initial “rollover call” with the financial institution housing the assets, helping clients correctly complete any necessary paperwork and monitoring the asset transfer process from initiation to deposit.
-All the while answering client questions and keeping them up-to-date on the process.
-In some cases we may even be able to manage 401(k) accounts for active plan participants.
-We can help rollover 403(b)s, SEP IRAs, Profit Sharing Plans and most all defined contribution plans.
+Since starting our Private Client Group in 1995, we have assisted clients with thousands of 401(k) rollovers.
+Once elected, we help ensure the process is seamless by staffing a team of operational specialists, helping conduct an initial “rollover call” with the financial institution housing the assets, helping clients correctly complete any necessary paperwork and monitoring the asset transfer process from initiation to deposit, all the while answering client operational questions and keeping them up-to-date on the process.
+In some cases, we may even be able to manage 401(k) accounts for active plan participants.
+If you determine that electing a rollover is appropriate for you, we may be able to help you rollover 403(b)s, SEP IRAs, Profit Sharing Plans and most defined contribution plans.